Shre-3/PQChat/README.md

 This application uses post-quantum cryptography to ensure security against quantum computers:

 - Kyber for key encapsulation (KEM)
-- Dilithium for digital signatures
 - AES-GCM for symmetric encryption
-- HKDF for key derivation
+- MLKEM for key derivation

 ## License